rocky-linux/documentation/en/rocky/8/guides/RL_rsnapshot_backup.md

 ```
 ## Mounting A Drive or Filesystem For Backup

-This particular step is only necessary if you are backing up a single machine or server (our first example below).
+In this step, we show how to mount a hard drive, such as an external USB hard drive, that will be used to back up your system.
+This particular step is only necessary if you are backing up a single machine or server, as seen in our first example below.

-For this particular step, we are assuming an external hard drive of some sort that will be attached to the USB port on your machine, which would likely be the most common method of backing up a single machine.

-1. Plugin the USB drive.
+1. Plug in the USB drive.
 2. Type `dmesg | grep sd` which should show you the drive.
 Example `EXT4-fs (sda1): mounting ext2 file system using the ext4 subsystem` so in this case, sda1.
 3. Unfortunately (or fortunately depending on your opinion) most modern Linux desktop operating systems automount the drive if they can.
 We are going to want to change this.
 To determine this mount point, take the drive information revealed in the dmesg command above and type `mount | grep sda1`, which should show something like this: `/dev/sda1 on /media/username/8ea89e5e-9291-45c1-961d-99c346a2628a`
 4. Type `sudo umount /dev/sda1`